News & Events

 Which volunteer opportunity are you interested in?

-Joint Communications/Marketing-Community Education Committee (meets monthly noon to 1 p.m. on 2 nd Tuesday): Communications/Marketing Committee supports the overall mission and work of all committees within the Women’s Fund through strategic marketing guidance and support if/when needed, as well as tactical execution of any press/media relations, print or advertising material, social media and/or digital and Web content.
+Joint Communications/Marketing-Community Education Committee (meets monthly 10 to 11 a.m. on 2nd Tuesday): Communications/Marketing Committee supports the overall mission and work of all committees within the Women’s Fund through strategic marketing guidance and support if/when needed, as well as tactical execution of any press/media relations, print or advertising material, social media and/or digital and Web content.
 The Community Education Committee raises the level of awareness in the community on critical issues that disproportionately and adversely impact women and girls, and to achieve this goal through measurable outcomes.
-For the first half of 2021, these committees will meet jointly to maximize volunteer time and activity overlap.

-Development Committee (meets monthly noon to 1 p.m. on 3 rd Thursday): Development Committee assures the Women’s Fund has a comprehensive and effective development strategy, robust prospective donor program, and an engaging stewardship and recognition process.
+Development Committee (meets monthly 7:45 to 8:45 a.m. on 2nd Thursday): Development Committee assures the Women’s Fund has a comprehensive and effective development strategy, robust prospective donor program, and an engaging stewardship and recognition process.

-Grants Committee (meets as needed June through December): Grants Committee is to review all grant submissions and distribute allocated grant dollars to partner agencies.
+Grants Committee (meets 3:30 to 4:30 p.m. on 3rd Monday ): Grants Committee is to review all grant submissions and distribute allocated grant dollars to partner agencies.

 Special Events Committee: (meets monthly noon to 1 p.m. on 2 nd Wednesday): Special Events Committee plans and organizes events and experiences to grow community and financial support.